mattermost/docs/source/process/training.rst

 3. (Vice Chair) Start Zoom recording at 8:00am Palo Alto time.

-3. (Chair) Run through the agenda:
+3. (Chair) Run through the agenda, which comprises one or more of the following items:

+  - **Introduction**: One of the founders does an introduction to the CO meeting.
   - **Welcome new team members**: Team members introduced by direct reports, including their name, their role, and something interesting about them.
-60-120 seconds per person.
+At most 2 minutes per person.
-  - **Introduction**: One of the founders does an introduction to the CO meeting.
-  - **Hot topic**: Most important topic to share with all staff that week.
-Examples include: Series A marketing announce; FOSDEM event.
-Lasts at most 5-10 minutes.
+  - **Hot topics**: Examples include: Series A marketing announce; FOSDEM event.
+Lasts at most 5 minutes per topic.
-  - **Mini topics**: If there is room in the agenda, mini-topics that align with the meeting objectives may be queued by team members.
-Please share with Chair at least 24 hours prior to meeting start.
-Each topic lasts at most 3 minutes.
-  - **Customers**: Key updates, use cases or stories from customers.
-At minimum, one of the customer success managers shares a customer one-pager.
+  - **Customer topics**: Key updates, use cases or stories from customers.
+At minimum, one of the customer success managers shares about a customer.
 Each customer update lasts at most 5 minutes, for a total of at most 10-15 minutes for this section.
-  - **Questions/Feedback**: At end of meeting, Chair asks if there are any questions.
-If not, meeting is concluded with a reminder to share feedback via survey.
+  - **Feedback**: At end of meeting, Chair concludes meeting with a reminder to share feedback via survey.

-4. (Vice Chair) During meeting, mute attendees who are not speaking to reduce background noise.

 **After meeting:**